 This guide will help you get started and acquainted with Grafana.
-It assumes you have a working Grafana server up and running and have added at least one Data Source.
+It assumes you have a working Grafana server up and running.
+If not please read the installation guide.

 Watch the 10min beginners guide to building dashboards to get a quick intro to setting up Dashboards and Panels.